 As far as we are concerned, this is a good long-term investment.
 Any short-term decline, for example because of increasing covid-19 restrictions, would in our view be beneficial for the future.

 Where to buy fallen shares?

 We buy fallen shares on well-known investment platforms.
 More recently we are delving into the European broker called Freedom24.
 They offer a larger range of stock markets compared to most other brokers.
-And interesting is its unique service regarding buying IPO shares.
+And interesting is its unique service regarding buying new stocks at IPO price.

 Interesting: Freedom24 is also publicly traded.
 Its parent company Freedom Holding (FRHC) has risen +44.460% in five years (this is not a typo).
 And even today, it still has strong growth.
-This is probably due to its unique service of IPO shares.
 But how exactly this is achieved is not entirely clear to us.
 Whether its shares are a good long-term investment we also do not know.
 For this, we have done too little research.

-Want to know more about Freedom24 and buying IPOs?
+Want to know more about Freedom24 and buying new stocks at IPO price?
 Click here for more information.

 Disclaimer: "Investments in securities and other financial instruments always involve the risk of loss of your capital.
 The forecasts and past performance are not reliable indicators of future performance.
 It is essential to do your own analysis before making any investment.
 If needed, you should carefully seek independent investment advice from a certified professional.
 Buying stocks at IPO prices may involve additional restrictions.")